lampmantech/behaving.trytond/README.md

 created.
 As a rule, these tests to not tear down what they have done at the end, so that can be adapted to load database information and code into production systems, as well as testing.
-This alsomeans that the order of execution of feature files may be important, if one builds on a previous.
+This also means that the order of execution of feature files may be important, if one step builds on a previous.

 Organization
 ------------

-By default, behave runs all \*.feature files in the directory features/ and its sub-directories.
+By default, behave runs all \*.feature files in the directory features/ and its sub-directories
+(this can be controlled with the -i flag to behave).
 This allows us to organize the feature tests by the module layout in trytond.
 We will start by pulling in the doctest \*.rst files, keeping